apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 15th, 2016: Apache Jackrabbit Oak 1.2.1 released
+Jackrabbit Oak 1.2.17 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details

 #### July 14th, 2016: Apache Jackrabbit Oak 1.0.32 released
 Jackrabbit Oak 1.0.32 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the